After laryngeal cancer surgery

 • a tube into your bladder (catheter) to collect and measure urine

-During surgery to remove part or all of your larynx, your surgeon might make a hole in your neck.
+During surgery to remove part or all of your larynx, your surgeon may make a hole in your neck that you breathe through after surgery.
 This is called a stoma.

 It might be temporary if you have only part of your larynx removed.
-If you have your whole larynx removed you will breathe through your stoma from now on.
+If you have your whole larynx removed, the stoma is permanent.
+You breathe and cough through your stoma from now on.

 Feeding tubes